 Students are responsible for the personal possessions that they bring to school.
 We encourage students to label all personal items to assist in returning them to the correct owner if they are misplaced.
 The Lost and Found is located in front of the school.
-All unclaimed lost and found items will be donated to charity at the end of the school year.
+All unclaimed lost and found items will be donated to charity throughout the school year.